wavebreaker-lucas/esg_gp_be/README-DATA.md

 ### Validation Process

-1. When a submission is created or updated, the system checks for a valid JSON schema:
-   - First, it looks for a schema in the metric's `schema_registry`
+1. When a submission is created or updated, the system checks for a valid JSON schema by looking up the metric's associated `schema_registry` entry.
-   - If not found, it checks the metric's `data_schema` field

-2. If a schema is found, the data is validated against it using the jsonschema library
+2. If a schema is found in the registry, the submission's `data` field is validated against it using the jsonschema library:
    - Type validation (numbers, strings, objects)
    - Required field validation
    - Enum validation (values must be from a predefined set)
    - Range validation (min/max values)
    - Pattern validation (regex matching)

-3. If validation fails, the API returns detailed error messages indicating which parts of the submission failed validation
+3. If validation fails, the API returns detailed error messages indicating which parts of the submission failed validation.

 ## Example JSON Schemas and Data